AdanMoses/tictactoe/planning/plan.md

-will need to find appropriate font --done there's two players - each player will have one move each turn use conditional operator ( x ? o : x ) to determine turn there's 8 possible ways of winning - 3 columns, 3 rows, and 2 verticals create a way to check all possible ways of winning display which user won, if any, otherwise display that no one won
+will need to find appropriate font --done there's two players - each player will have one move each turn use conditional operator ( x ? o : x ) to determine turn check {once:true} for only being able to click once -- this is awesome there's 8 possible ways of winning - 3 columns, 3 rows, and 2 verticals create a way to check all possible ways of winning display which user won, if any, otherwise display that no one won